k4ng/k-avatar/README.md

 ```
 -->

-Simple Element to make Gmail like text avatars for profile pictures.
+Simple component to make Gmail like text avatars for profile pictures.
 These avatars can be scaled up to any size. [view demo](https://k4ng.github.io/k-avatar/)

 ## How to install
 ```markdown